jessica-vogt/CodePath-iOS/README.md

 # CodePath-iOS
 # Pre-work - Tip Calculator

-Tip Calculatorp is a tip calculator application for iOS.
+Tip Calculator is a tip calculator application for iOS.

 Submitted by: Jessica